nextuav/nextuav-docs/docs/launchpad/terms-and-conditions.md

 - __Third-party Social Media Service__ means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

-- __You__ means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.
+- __You__ means the individual accessing or using the Service, or the Company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.

 ## Safe UAV operations

-The Company does not warrant its products for any unauthorized use without adhering to the local authority’s regulations in place at the time of operation.
+UrbanMatrix does not warrant its products for any unauthorized use without adhering to the local authority’s regulations in place at the time of operation.

 UMT LaunchPad is simply a UAV control software.
 It does not change your flight dynamics in any way.
 It depends on the configuration set by the UAV manufacturer.
 Please make sure that configurations are within the limits of safe and stable UAV operation.
-The Company is not responsible for any mishandling or unsafe usage of the UAV using UMT LaunchPad.
+UrbanMatrix is not responsible for any mishandling or unsafe usage of the UAV using UMT LaunchPad.

 Flying a UAV exposes consumers to a wide range of liability, and that’s especially true for drone users with little experience.
 It’s possible that man-handling your drone could malfunction and crash into someone’s property, causing